vda4117/AI-AGENT-RESEARCH-BYTES/README.md

 #### More about these secrets:

-If you're confused by what's going on with these secrets: it just wants you to enter the key name and value for each of your secrets -- so you would enter:
+If you're confused by what's going on with these secrets: it just wants you to enter the key name and value for each of your secrets.
+Enter the below two keys and there values:
-`GOOGLE_API_KEY`
-Followed by:
-`your_api_key_value`
+- GOOGLE_API_KEY
+- SENDGRID_API_KEY

 And if you don't want to set secrets this way, or something goes wrong with it, it's no problem - you can change your secrets later:
 1. Log in to HuggingFace website